EuracBiomedicalResearch/genomic_viewer/README.md

 The **[[#Genomic view plot of the selected genomic range]]** is the main output of **Genomic viewer** interface and can be easily downloaded from the *[[#^f312a6|Save button]]* in the [[#^57c39c|left sidebar]].
 By clicking the button, the user can choose the destination folder and the name of the file.
 The plot is automatically saved in the **vectorial pdf** format.
 Any [[#^1ac939|static zoom]] that is applied to the graph through the interface is just for dynamic visualization and will not be applied to the saved plot.
 #### Download of raw data of the plotted genomic range

-In the **[[#^198cc7|Data]]** tab in the [[#^372e22|main central panel]] is visualized a preview of the raw datasets that are used to generate the **genomic view plot**, subset to the user-selected genomic range.
+In the **[[#^198cc7|Data]]** tab in the [main central panel](#main-panel-overview) is visualized a preview of the raw datasets that are used to generate the **genomic view plot**, subset to the user-selected genomic range.
 The subset data tables can be downloaded as tab separated files with the same extension as the originally loaded files though a specific **Download button** followed by the names of the dataset as provided by the user in the [[#Configuration file]].
 By clicking on the **Download button** the user can choose the destination folder and the name of the file.
 By default the files will be named with the name of the corresponding input data file as provided by the user in the [[#Configuration file]]
 #### Saving basic statistics plots

-The plots displaying basic analysis of the data that are shown in the **[[#^95ac88|Stats]]** tab in the [[#^372e22|main central panel]] are thought to provide to the user a quick overview of some easy information of the loaded data.
+The plots displaying basic analysis of the data that are shown in the **[[#^95ac88|Stats]]** tab in the [main central panel](#main-panel-overview) are thought to provide to the user a quick overview of some easy information of the loaded data.
 They are not meant for direct external use, therefore they can not be directly downloaded through a dedicated button to save them as **vectorial** or **high quality** images.
 However the user can easily copy-and-paste the graphs images for external use.
 ### R session info

 Below is a **Session information** summary of ***R version*** and the used ***packages*** employed by **Genomic viewer**.